zoom-on-rational-points/zoom-on-rational-points.github.io/index.md

 If you want to receive the links to the talks and coffee breaks, please send a blank email to <a href='mailto:zorp-join@listserv.csv.warwick.ac.uk'>zorp-join@listserv.csv.warwick.ac.uk</a> and <b>click the link in the email we send in reply</b>.
 If you can't send a blank email you can put any gibberish in there.
 If you can't find our emails please **check your spam folder**.
 You can also see the link on <a href="https://researchseminars.org/seminar/zorp_1729">our researchseminars page</a> if you create a free account there.

+# Coffee breaks and house rules

+We kindly ask that you use your full name in the Zoom session and coffee meeting.

+A link for the coffee breaks will be posted in the Zoom meeting and sent to the mailing list.
+To join the coffee break you will need to use Firefox or Chrome to open the link.

+If you use separate devices for Zoom and coffee, please use headphones for Zoom to prevent echo.
+If this is not possible please leave the Zoom meeting while attending the coffee break.

 # Friends of ZORP

 You might also be interested in these seminars: